 Objective 1 - The Medical Park District is intended to provide a park-like environment to accommodate the centralization of medical and medically-related facilities and services.
-Any new residential uses shall be associated with the medical facilities.

 Rationale - The centralization of medical and medically-related facilities will provide increased efficiency and convenience to the user.
 (AC.
 3, 4, 5)